Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 This step will output a list of PRDM9 motif occurrences in ATAC-seq peaks for each of 410 biological samples.

 # Input
+Peak calls in each sample (404, the output of peakRefine.py)
 # Process

 # Output